ishaan-rd/fastapi-practice/README.md

     def func(x='something', y='randomValue', a, b):
         pass
     ```
-    The above function definition is false.
+    The above function definition throws a SyntaxError.
 You can instead do something like this:
     ```python
     def func(a, b, x='something', y='randomValue'):
         pass